 Responding to the climate emergency, the organisation has joined the international call to raise awareness of the issue, supporting the call to save the planet for future generations.

-Following the positive results of the previous seven editions of the cultural-didactical project Leggendo un Fumetto (Reading a Comics), the organisation came up the Anthropocene project last year, which is aimed primarily at schools, to take place in the 2021/2022 academic year, dependent in part on the impact the Pandemic may still have, also working with some Italian cultural associations spread all over the country, and with both national and international comic creators, artists and writers.
+Following the positive results of the previous seven editions of the cultural-didactical project Leggendo un Fumetto (Reading a Comics), the organisation came up the Anthropocene project last year, which is aimed primarily at schools, to take place in the 2021/2022 academic year, dependent in part on the impact the Pandemic may still have.The are also working with several Italian cultural associations spread all over the country, and with both national and international comic creators, artists and writers.

 So far, 20 comic creators from across the globe have stepped up to take part.
 Artists involved announced so far are Britain’s Bryan Talbot, Scott Hampton, from the United States, Jok Coglitore, from Argentina, Italian artists Roberta Sakka, Lelio Bonaccorso, Pietro Vanessi, Anna Leotta), Maria Celeste Arena, Antonino Barreca, and six to seven young Italian artists who collaborate with Il Foglio Letterario Editions.